syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% endhighlight %}

-To add annotations to an existing PDF document, use the below code snippet.
+To add annotations to an existing PDF document, use the following code example.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfLoadedDocument document = new PdfLoadedDocument("input.pdf");

-//Create a rectangle
+//Creates a rectangle

 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Create a new popup annotation.
+//Creates a new popup annotation.

 PdfPopupAnnotation popupAnnotation = new PdfPopupAnnotation(rectangle, "Test popup annotation");